cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 - *Type:* string

-The DNS hostname to associate with your load balancer.
+The DNS hostname to associate with your Load Balancer.

-If this hostname already exists as a DNS record in Cloudflare's DNS, the load balancer will take precedence and the DNS record will not be used.
+If this hostname already exists as a DNS record in Cloudflare's DNS, the Load Balancer will take precedence and the DNS record will not be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#name LoadBalancer#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#name LoadBalancer#name}

 ---